automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 One liners and code written with the intent of being brief are not allowed and or discourage in the automation code.
-This is because ensuring the automation code can be easily run and stepped through in the debugger is a primary requirment.
+This is because ensuring the automation code can be easily run and stepped through in the debugger is a primary requirement.
 Simple list comprehensions that get assigned to a local variable are ok such as:

 .. code-block:: python